Requirements

 Terms and Conditions

-Acknowledgement of your application is not confirmation of a place at The Fonteyn International Ballet Competition 2024; this will be confirmed on 10 June.
+a) Acknowledgement of your application is not confirmation of a place at The Fonteyn International Ballet Competition 2025; this will be confirmed on 2 June.

-You are advised not to book travel unless you have received written confirmation of a place which will be sent out to you after the final closing date.
+b) You are advised not to book travel unless you have received written confirmation of a place, which will be sent out to you after the final closing date.

 If The Fonteyn has to be cancelled due to a circumstance beyond the reasonable control of the RAD including but not limited to acts of God, compliance with any law or governmental order rule regulation or direction, war, riot, strike, terrorist acts or the threat of terrorist acts, civil commotion or insurrection, royal demise, malicious damage, fire, flood, accident, storm, breakdown earthquake, subsidence or failure of the plant, machinery and associated property of the RAD or any public utility, health epidemic, pandemic, infectious disease or any other unforeseen event, the RAD will endeavour to reschedule the activity where possible, but this cannot be guaranteed.